 - Indonesia’s construction sector is growing at 7-8% per year.

 - Infrastructure projects in Indonesia are the key to boost the construction sector in Indonesia.

 - Between 2017 and 2022, Indonesia’s construction market is forecast to grow by 6.6%.

-- In 2012, the construction sector contributed 10 percent to GDP.
+- In 2017, the construction sector contributed 10.38% of the GDP.

 - Annual per capita cement consumption in Indonesia stands at around 200 kilograms.

 - Indonesia was identified as the top Asian country for construction market growth.